advika-amaresh/lettre/author/creation.md

 ## Easter Egg
 The letter is addressed to a person called "Anetta" who is actually my friend in real life and also loves the series as much as I do :)

+Lastly, I hope Henry can come back to the real world..